-The Texas Success Center supported a second cadre of Texas community colleges demonstrating pathways readiness in some areas to launch work on pathways readiness, design, and implementation.
-This broad scaling of pathways supported cadre 2 colleges in building capacities and readiness and beginning to implement pathways reforms at scale.
+The Texas Success Center supports broad statewide scaling in a second cadre of Texas community colleges demonstrating pathways readiness in some areas to launch work on pathways readiness, design, and implementation.
+This broad scaling of pathways supports Cadre 2 colleges in building capacities and readiness, and beginning to implement pathways reforms at scale.

-Cadre 3: Committed to Build Essential Capacities for Implementation
+Cadre 3: Committing to Build Essential Capacities for Implementation

-The Texas Success Center supported the building of foundational data-related capacities of a third cadre of Texas community colleges to bolster readiness and capacity for pathways reforms.
-This work targets Texas colleges' capacity (a) to collect, analyze, and use data related to their students' pathways experiences, (b) to create broad engagement of faculty and staff in discussion about those data, and (c) to support baseline work on the case for pathways and rigorous readiness assessment.
+The Texas Success Center supports the building of foundational data-related capacities of a third cadre of Texas community colleges to support readiness and capacity for pathways reforms.
+This work targets Texas colleges capacity building (a) to collect, analyze, and use data related to their students' pathways experiences, (b) to create broad engagement of faculty and staff in discussion about those data, and (c) to support baseline work on the case for pathways and rigorous readiness assessment.
+Cadre 3 colleges use tools and resources developed through the Student Success BY THE NUMBERS (SSBTN) initiative3 as well as the national AACC Pathways Project.